 - Make sure the power cord is securely seated in the IEC socket and plugged all the way into the AC outlet. - Make sure the back panel power switch (page 9) is in the On position. - Check the lights in your building or local area.
 There could be a power cut. - Check that the AC outlet is live using a tester or lamp. - Check the fuse in the power cable plug. - If you have checked all of the above and there are still no lights on the front panel, contact our product support team.
-See the Martin Audio website for details. - Noise or hum - Check the signal cables between the mixer and the processor and the processor, amps and loudspeakers.
-Disconnect them one-by-one.
-If the noise goes away, you will know which input or output is causing the problem. - It often helps to plug all the audio equipment into the same AC circuit so that they share a common ground.
+For details, see our website martinaudio.com.